 You can also find more information on our interactive European Green Crab Hub (wdfw.wa.gov/greencrabhub), which supports coordination of ongoing emergency measures, data collection, and science.

 A European Green Crab Management Updates email list is also available for sign up at wdfw.wa.gov/about/lists.
-Or review this one-pager directing to the below materials, graphics, talking points, and more.
+Or review this one-pager (PDF) directing to the below materials, graphics, talking points, and more.

 Outreach and identification materials